 Using hormonal growth promotants

-An HGP is any veterinary medicine containing either natural or synthetic hormones sold for the purpose of increasing muscle tone, growth rate, weight gain or feed efficiency of animals.
+An HGP is any veterinary medicine containing either natural or synthetic hormones sold for the purpose of increasing muscle tone, growth rate, weight gain, or feed efficiency of animals.

 Why it's important to control HGP use

-How Hormone Growth Promotant (HGP) use is controlled
+How hormone growth promotant (HGP) use is controlled

 HGPs are only approved for use in beef cattle under the Agricultural Compounds and Veterinary Medicines Act.
 It is illegal to use HGPs:

-- on any other species
+- in any other species

 - contrary to instructions on the label.